CICER strives to become a world-renowned hub for rigorous and impactful economic research on China.

 As "an institution where any person can find instruction in any study", Cornell University has a long and distinguished history of engagement with China.
 Its contribution to the social and economic development of modern China is widely recognized.
 Cornell was the alma mater of many influential scholars and scientists in early twentieth century China, including Hu Shih (Class of 1912), the father of Chinese liberalism and language reform, and Mao Yisheng (Class of 1917), the pioneer of China’s modern bridge engineering.
 The Cornell-Nanjing Crop improvement program in the 1920s trained China’s first generation of plant breeders and led to major progress in food output for participating areas.
 Over the following two decades, Cornell agricultural economist John Buck conducted a remarkably extensive survey of Chinese farms and established the field of agricultural economics in China.

 Cornell has considerable expertise on various dimensions of the Chinese economy, including agricultural development, migration, industrial growth, monetary policy, real estate, trade, energy, and the environment.
 CICER helps coordinate the efforts of scholars (faculty and students) across campus and supports research to understand economic growth in China (past, present and future) and its impact on the world economy.

-Initially supported by the Charles H. Dyson School of Applied Economics and Management, the Department of Economics and the Institute for the Social Sciences, the institute is now housed under the Mario Einaudi Center for International Studies and jointly sponsored by the Office of the Vice Provost for International Affairs, the College of Arts and Sciences, and the Cornell College of Business.
+Initially supported by the Charles H. Dyson School of Applied Economics and Management, the Department of Economics and the Institute for the Social Sciences, the institute is now jointly sponsored by the Office of the Vice Provost for International Affairs, the College of Arts and Sciences, and the Cornell SC Johnson College of Business.